Quia Sum, Cogito: Chapter 4

 “Even when they have power the Consensus is useless.”
 I take a drink of tea and the warning goes off drawing my attention to the time.
 I put it on snooze for 10 minutes without even thinking about it.
 “How are things going on your side of the park?”

 We continue discussing the dynamics of medicine profits and different agreements we have to compensate for costs.
-It moves gradually to the patent leaks and the crack down on the AR intranet to ensure we can keep that avenue of debt secured.
+The conversation moves gradually to the patent leaks and the crack down on the AR intranet to ensure we can keep that avenue of debt secured.
 A casual conversation… normal, ritualistic.
 “As always, it was nice talking to you.
 T9.”

 “You as well, Tark.
 Don’t be late for your meeting.
 I see you’re out tomorrow?”
 He looked at my schedule.
-Most people you can notice when they are accessing their VR, but with Scott he does it seamlessly.
+Most people you can notice when they are accessing their VR, but Scott does it seamlessly.

 “Yeah… nothing big.
 Just can’t make it in.
 Integrity with function.”